KellzCodes/Popcorn-Previews/README.md

 #### Create Video Tiles Function
 The create_video_tiles() function is called by the open_videos_page().
-It uses the video array as a variable and uses the information from each video to create a tile to be rendered on the final web page
+It uses the video array as a variable and uses the information from each video to create a tile to be rendered on the final web page.
+It also extracts the YouTube id from video.trailer in order to show the video when the tile is clicked by the user.
+- This function also has two if-statements nested inside a for-loop to sort the Movie and Show objects.
+    - If video.isMovie is True and video.isShow is False, the video tile will be assigned a movie icon and will show all the characteristics that is unique to a Movie object.
+    - If video.isMovie is False and video.isShow is True, the video tile will be assigned a tv icon and will show all the characteristics that is unique to a Show object.